Rydon: Chalcots Estate

 Rydon was the main contractor responsible for the 2015–2016 refurbishment of the Chalcots Estate, in the London Borough of Camden.
 In November 2019, Camden Council began High Court proceedings against Rydon to recover costs relating to repairs to the Chalcots Estate.

 Divestment

 In April 2021, Rydon Group sold its southeastern and southwestern contracting businesses, with 100 staff and 10 Rydon Construction contracts ranging in value from £10m to £180m, to a newly established company, Real.

+This left the main Rydon business focused on facilities management and property maintenance services.
+In May 2025, Rydon Group reported a pre-tax loss of £1.0m (2023: £9.1m loss) on turnover of £61.0m (2023: £47.5m), its fifth successive loss.

+Real collapse into administration

+In September 2023, Real LSE (Real London and South East) filed to go into administration, followed by the southwest region in early October.
+On 4 October 2023, all staff at Real were made redundant after CEO Paul Nicholls conceded the business had no future.
+It owed over £8m to creditors.